mdancho84/mdancho84.github.io/_drafts/data-science-job-in-under-30-days.md

 ### And that's when I knew I had to create it.

 My marketing team and I agreed that we would create a "quick course" on how to get a job.
 Maybe spend a couple of weeks on it.

-You know, because getting a job is pretty straight-forward, right?
+Because getting a data science job is pretty straight-forward, right?

 ### **Wrong!**